-Landscaping is form of art work utilizing trees, shrubs, and flowers to create a beautiful landscape design that enhances a home or property.
+Landscaping is form of art work utilizing the land, trees, shrubs, and flowers to create a beautiful landscape design that enhances a home or property.

 We can't create beautiful landscapes without beautiful plants.
 We take pride in our plant material that we sell and install.
 We spend hours looking for the best material, from several different growers and states.
 We bring in several hundred trees, shrubs, and perennials each year.
 We select our plant materials by our experience and knowledge and select varieties that thrive in our region and climate.

-In the Northern Shenandoah Valley we high clay soils that are usually alkaline.
-Clay soils hold water when wet, and when dry are very hard and compact.
-They usually have a pH of 7.0-7.6, which is alkaline (7 is a neutral soil).
+In the Northern Shenandoah Valley we have rocky, clay soils that are usually alkaline.
+Clay soils hold water when wet, and when clay dries it is very hard and compact.
+The soil usually has a pH of 7.0-7.6, which is alkaline (7 is a neutral soil).
 Both of these are important factors when planting in this soil type.
 Acid loving plants like Azaleas, Rhododendron, Blueberry, and Holly may not tolerate our clay, alkaline soil, without help from fertilizers that lower pH.
 Most acid loving plants like the soil pH to be between 5.8-7.
 A soil test of your soil will identify your soil type and pH level.
 Virginia Cooperative Extension offices offer this service.

 Many areas in the Valley are subject to strong winter winds that will may cause problems for some varieties of evergreen plants (plants that hold leaves in the winter).
 For example, Southern Magnolia (Magnolia grandiflora) zone 6-10, do not tolerate windy sites in zone 6.
 In the winter the wind will dry out the leaves and the plant will not be able to pull moisture from the ground since it is frozen and the plant will defoliate (lose its leaves), and will severely injure the plant, this is called Winter Desiccation.
 Hollies, Rhododendrons, Azaleas, and some varieties of Spruce fall under this category.